etav/animal_shelter/README.md

 ###Transforming Variables

 The first thing I did was transform the date variable by separating time and date so that I can analyze them independently, I'd like to be able to compare time of day and any seasonality effects on adoption.
 I then moved on to address missing name values (there were a few mis-codings which caused errors).
 After that I moved onto transforming the "AgeuponOutcome" variable so that the reported age of animals would all be in the same units, I chose days.
-This took some chaining of ifelse statements, check it out here:
+This took some chaining of ifelse statements:

 ####Animal's Age
 ```R